-Bullying and peer on peer abuse is the focus on at least one annual whole-academy event/display with PHSE/Relationship and Health Education sessions designed to embed and build up pupils understanding and empathy as they progress through their academic career at Caldmore Primary Academy.
+Bullying and peer-on-peer abuse is the focus on at least one annual whole-academy event/display with Anti-bullying Week and PHSE/Relationship and Health Education sessions designed to embed and build up pupils understanding and empathy as they progress through their academic career at Caldmore Primary Academy.

-Staff encourage pupil co-operation and the development of interpersonal skills through the use of group work and pair work.
+Staff encourage pupil co-operation and the development of interpersonal skills through the use of group work and pair work throughout the implementation of the:

 - Safeguarding curriculum

 - PSHE curriculum

 - Termly Healthy body, Healthy mind days

 - Class assemblies (Votes for Schools)

+- Enrichment activities

-- Enrichment Curriculum Values and attributes (ASPIRE)
+- Being rewarded on class dojo for adhering to school values and attributes

 - Behaviour Policy promotes interpersonal skills and reflective practice

-- All types of bullying are discussed as part of the curriculum, and diversity, difference and respect for others is promoted and celebrated through various lessons.
+- All types of bullying are discussed as part of the curriculum, and diversity, difference and respect for others is promoted and celebrated through various lessons and the school environment.